JGoodwillieV/GoodSwim/LANE_SETUP_GUIDE.md

 For questions or issues, check:
 - This guide
-- The main StormTracker documentation
+- The main GoodSwim documentation
 - Browser console (F12) for technical errors

 Happy timing! 🏊‍♀️🏊‍♂️